manisha069/DSA/README.md

 # DSA
-This is a repositor, made to upload my practiced algorithms and data structures.
+This is a repository, made to upload my practiced algorithms and data structures.